THE AMERICAN ASSOCIATION OF

 ARTICLE I. NAME AND GOVERNANCE

+Section 1.
 Name.
-The name of the organization shall be the American Association of University Women (AAUW) Bethlehem Pennsylvania, hereinafter known as the “Affiliate.”
+The name of the organization shall be the American Association of University Women (AAUW) of Bethlehem, Pennsylvania, hereinafter known as the “Affiliate.”

 Section 2.
 Affiliate.
 AAUW Bethlehem is an Affiliate of AAUW as defined in Article V.